 7.1.1.
 Fifty percent of each year’s appropriation will be divided and evenly distributed to Utah State University, Snow College, and the Salt Lake Community College’s School of Applied Technology.
 Remaining funds will be distributed proportionally to the total rolling three-year average of students enrolled in non-credit CTE courses at each eligible institution.

 8.1.
-On or before September 30 each year, eligible institutions shall report to the Board of Regents the following:
+On or before September 30 each year, eligible institutions shall report to the Board of Higher Education the following: